HeroBrine1st/trixnity-bridge/TERMINOLOGY.md

 * Personal bridge - a bridge with support of personal actors.
 Such bridge allows a person to bridge its own account to matrix.
 Also known as single-puppeted bridge [according to old matrix doc](https://matrix.org/docs/older/types-of-bridging/)
+* Provision of user/room - an act of copying the room from remote side to matrix side.
+    * Historic provision - a provision from historically accurate information (e.g. from backfilling or in real time as entity is created on remote side).
+    * Automatic provision - a provision from current state of the entity, usually done due to inability of remote worker to do proper historic provision.
+      In other words, this means room or user provision when remote worker did not explicitly request that, so room/user is provisioned because otherwise sending event is impossible.